-On January 24, UNICEF delegation led by deputy representative Silvia Mestroni visited the the Armenian Red Cross Society headquarters to discuss potential areas of cooperation.
+On January 24, UNICEF delegation led by deputy representative Silvia Mestroni visited the Armenian Red Cross Society headquarters to discuss potential areas of cooperation.

 Dr. Anna Yeghiazaryan, ARCS Secretary General welcomed the delegation, Davron Muhamadiev, Head of Delegation in South Caucasus, IFRC, and Hisham Diab, Programmes and Operations Manager, Armenia Country Office, IFRC also attended the meeting.

 “Welcome in the Armenian Red Cross Society.
 We have been working in different formats and directions for many years.
 I highly appreciate the fact, that we meet to deepen our cooperation, especially during this challenging period, when joint efforts with partners can make the urgent response to the humanitarian needs of vulnerable groups more effective”, the Secretary General said.